 I’m also aware that I’ve been spending more time and energy in expressing myself and my thoughts and feelings but haven’t been commenting enough.

-I wasn’t truly communicating.
+I wasn’t genuinely communicating.
 Wasn’t engaging in the conversation.

 I may not be lacking in reading and liking, but I sure can connect more and be a bit more visible — not to be noticed or seen and wrongly fill in an inner void again, but to truly communicate and participate.